Australian Government

 Strong Wind Warning for Wednesday for Banks Strait and Franklin Sound

-Winds: Northwesterly 20 to 30 knots.
-Winds turning westerly 15 to 25 knots in the evening.
+Winds: Westerly 15 to 25 knots, reaching up to 30 knots about Banks Strait during the afternoon and evening.
 Seas: 1.5 to 2.5 metres.
-Swell: West to northwesterly 1 to 1.5 metres, decreasing to around 1 metre around midday.
+Swell: West to northwesterly around 1 metre.
 Weather: Partly cloudy.
+50% chance of showers.

 * Calls to 1300 numbers cost around 27.5c incl.
 GST, higher from mobiles or public phones.
 Marine forecasts are also available on VHF and HF radio.
 View the radio schedule on www.bom.gov.au/marine